Meet Tim

 The tractor pictured here is the 951-D shortly after its purchase.
 It was subsequently restored with the addition of a wide front end.
 Completion photos are found elsewhere in this website.

-When I'm finished, my tractors not only look good, they are good.
+"When I'm finished, my tractors not only look good, they are good.
 I completely disassemble each one and replace every seal, gasket, and bearing,that appears to be the least worn.
 Unless I know that the engine has recently been re-built, every engine gets at least a valve job.
 I pull bearing caps from one main and one rod bearing and, if the bearings are worn, the engine gets an overhaul, with the crankshaft polished if not re-ground, new bearings, sleeves, pistons, and rings.
-I replace all the gauges and re-wire every tractor.
+All the gauges are replaced and every tractor is re-wired.
 Fuel tanks are cleaned and sealed and most tractors get new radiators.
-Since my first project, I've learned some bodywork skills and now I'm able to bring dented sheetmetal to looking pretty darn good, if not perfect.
+Since my first project, I've learned some bodywork skills and now I'm able to bring dented sheet metal to looking pretty darn good, if not perfect.
 I use high quality, automotive grade etching primers, sealers, and urethane paint.
-I paint them part by part so every surface gets covered and I re-assemble after the paint has dried and set."
+I paint them part-by-part so every surface gets covered and I re-assemble after the paint has dried and set."